mh-cz/GameMaker-Foreach/README.md

      ["key", "val", step, startfrom]    -returns keys, values and uses custom counter and start position

      "key", "val"     (string)
           - you can name these variables as you want (choose unused variable names that do not exists yet)
+	  - if both are used:
 		  - the first string will always return the key
 		  - the second string will always return the value
           - "key" is optional and returns the variable used for cycling (lists, arrays, strings return i, maps, structs return keys, grids return [xpos, ypos])